BernardLerring/ALotToSwap/README.md

 - Font Awesome.
 All icons used through the site are imported from the directory at [FontAwesome](https://fontawesome.com/)

-- GitHub was used to host the repositories where the and for site deployment.
+- [GitHub](https://github.com/) was used to host the repositories and for site deployment.

-- GitPod was used for all writing of code.
+- [GitPod](https://gitpod.io/) was used for all writing of code.

 - hover.css.
 Hover.css was used to change colour when hovering over the icons and nav titles.